Gage-Technologies/gigo.dev/README.md

 - Fully containerized development environments that you can spin up in seconds.
 - Pre-configured for various programming languages like Golang, Python, Java, Rust, and TypeScript.
-- Built-in support for Kubernetes, Rancher, Harvester, Etcd, Nats and more.
+- Built-in support for Docker, Docker Compose, [Web Based VSCode](https://github.com/coder/code-server), and more!

 ### Open Community